My Trip to Gstaad, Switzerland

 I stayed for two nights in a family-owned Hotel Alpenland in Lauenen, and although the rain came when I arrived, I still managed to catch a magnificent view from my room.
 I felt as if I could reach out and touch the Alps.
 I couldn’t believe how quiet (and safe) this area is.
 So quiet, in fact, that I left the balcony door of my room open all night so I could inhale that fresh mountain air while I slept.

 Besides being spotless and comfy, Hotel Alpenland has a fantastic restaurant on the premises.
 I dined there two nights and I couldn’t believe the quality of the food for a small inn.
-This area of Switzerland boasts one farm after another, so the restaurants feature unbelievably delicious food and local wines.
+This area of Switzerland offers one farm after another, so the restaurants feature unbelievably delicious food and local wines.
 Switzerland might not be the most well-known wine region, but the wines are excellent if you can find them.

-Hotel Alpenland is extremely dog-friendly too.
+Hotel Alpenland is extremely dog-friendly.
 Most of the hotel guests were from other areas of Switzerland, and they were traveling with their four-legged friends.
 All of those pooches in the dining room at one time made for an interesting meal.
 The owner brings her adorable Bernese Mountain Dog, Yoko, to the hotel too, which was fine by me.

 The next two nights I stayed in the five-star Ermitage Wellness Hotel & Spa in Schönried, and I felt like royalty.
 I was fortunate to have a suite with a private balcony and more beautiful views.